Israel targets Hezbollah commander in Beirut strike after deadly Golan Heights attack | KRDO

 At least one person was killed and several others injured in the strike, according to Lebanese state news agency NNA.
 The injured, including some with serious wounds, have been taken to nearby hospitals.

-Israel’s Defense Minister Yoav Gallant said “Hezbollah crossed the red line” in a social media post minutes after the Israeli military claimed responsibility for the strike on Tuesday.
+Israel’s Defense Minister Yoav Gallant said “Hezbollah crossed the red line” in a social media post minutes after the Israeli military claimed responsibility for the retaliatory strike on Tuesday.
+The Iran-backed group has denied being behind the Golan Heights strike three days earlier.

-It did not provide details about how the strike was carried out.

-An Israeli official identified the target of the strike as Fu’ad Shukr, also known as al-Hajj Mohsin.
-Shukr is a senior adviser to Hezbollah chief Hassan Nasrallah, according to the US government website.
-He serves in the highest military rank of the Iranian-backed militant group.
+An Israeli official identified the target as Fu’ad Shukr, also known as al-Hajj Mohsin.
+Shukr is a senior adviser to Hezbollah chief Hassan Nasrallah and serves in the group’s “highest military body, the Jihad Council,” according to the US government website.

+The US State Department has a $5 million reward for information on him.
+In September 2019, the State Department designated him a “Specially Designated Global Terrorist pursuant to Executive Order 13224,” more than four years after the US Treasury Department imposed sanctions on Shukr and two other Hezbollah leaders.

+A senior Lebanese government official told CNN that Shukr survived the Israeli strike that targeted him.

-Israel wanted to send “a very strong message” with tonight’s strike, according to a senior Israeli official, but hopes to avoid further escalation.
+According to a senior Israeli official, Israel wanted to send “a very strong message” with Tuesday’s strike, but hopes to avoid further escalation.

 “We don’t want this to escalate into a wider war and ultimately whether this escalates or not very much depends on how Hezbollah reacts now,” the senior Israeli official told CNN.